Investor guide

 This is where most investors underestimate.
 Include all of the following:

-- Vacancy (5–10%) — Lost rent during tenant turnover.
-In most markets, assume 5–8% vacancy even if the property is currently rented.
+• Vacancy (5–10%) — not a monthly bill, but a set-aside for lost rent during tenant turnover or nonpayment.
+In most markets, assume 5–8% even if the property is currently occupied.

-- CapEx reserve (1–2% of value annually) — Savings for major capital expenditures: roof, HVAC, water heater, windows.
+• CapEx reserve (1–2% of value annually) — a reserve for larger future replacements like roofs, HVAC, water heaters, and windows.

 Step 4 — Calculate net operating income (NOI)